What Kindle cover designer(s) do you recommend?

 There is no minimum or maximum.
 I’ve seen 5 page books on Kindle and I’ve seen 1028 page books there.
 Recently, Amazon removed all books that were less than 2,500 words from the platform, so that is the bare minimum that Kindle will accept.

 Personally, I recommend at least 10,000 words for nonfiction, unless you can do it justice in less.

-Your book length should be determined by its usefulness to the reader, not your personal agenda.
+Your book length should be determined by its usefulness to the reader, not just your personal agenda.
 Always remember to give your readers what they want!
 That’s how you become a successful author.
-Everything else is secondary.

 How many books have you written?

-As of January 18, 2013, on Amazon there are 18 books in my name.
+As of December 11, 2013, on Amazon there are 23 books published in my name.
 I’ve written several more under pen names.
-I also hire writers to write books for my publishing company.
-Overall, I’ve published more than 50 books to date.
+I have also hired ghostwriters to write several books for my publishing company.
+Overall, I’ve published more than 50 books to date as the author.

 How do you market Kindle books successfully and become a bestselling author?

 My ENTIRE marketing system is included in my books.
 I literally hold nothing back from my readers.
 If I ever find a new marketing idea, I always test it out myself first, and if it’s good I edit one of my current books to update it with that new info.
 If I accumulate enough new marketing ideas, I may publish a new book but for right now, I’m just focusing on making my current books as incredibly valuable as possible for my loyal readers like you.

 The first book in the series is The Kindle Writing Bible and in it I share all of my writing secrets for increased writing productivity as well as my pre-marketing system (how I come up with bestselling book ideas, market research before even writing a book, etc.).

 The second book is The Kindle Formatting Bible - it’s a step by step guide for formatting books for Kindle and also step-by-step instructions on uploading your book to Kindle and publishing it.